 The American Civil Liberties Union (ACLU)

-The ACLU remains one of the most tried-and-trusted titans of the legal professional, especially when it comes to helping immigrants.
+The ACLU remains one of the most tried-and-trusted titans of the legal professional, especially when it comes to helping immigrants and women.
 They have been at the center of every civil rights movement that has happened in America in the last century.
 Today, the American Civil Liberties Union works on the following major issues: immigrants’ rights and detention; ICE and Border Patrol abuses; deportation and due process; and state and local immigration laws.

 The ACLU also runs a blog that regularly accesses Trump’s biggest “border lies”— for example, no immigrants crossing the SouthWest border have been arrested on terrorism charges in recent years, despite false claims the president has made to the contrary.